Open-Systems-Pharmacology/OSPSuite-R/README.md

 ```
 ![](man/figures/README-example-1.png)<!-- -->

 More detailes description of the methods and the typical workflows can be found in the vignettes.
-You can see the list of all vigenttes available for **ospsuite** by calling
+You can see the list of all vignettes available for **ospsuite** by calling

 ```
 vignette(package = "ospsuite")